How do you introduce yourself to the hiring manager in a way that’s impactful and memorable?

 4. Make it Relevant to the Hiring Manager

-To put it another way, tailor your resume to fit the needs of the company you’re applying to.
+To put it another way, how to tailor your resume to a job to fit the needs of the company you’re applying to.

 You’ll need to relate back to the job description to show you’re a good match for the role.
 While you should be talking about yourself, you should also be linking back to the expectations of the hiring manager to prove you’re the best candidate.